-Since the statute of limitation is important to assure legal certainty for registrars and gaining registrants – assuring them an undisputed transfer – the WG was mindful that an extension of the statute might have benefits for the losing registrant in case of a disputed transfer.
-Since registrars are contractually obliged to contact Registrants annually under the Whois Data Reminder Policy (WDRP), the WG noted that an extension of the statue of limitation from 6 months to 12 months might be desirable.
-This could mitigate multi-hop transfer problems by providing the losing registrant additional “reaction time” to inquire with their registrar after they did not receive their annual reminder to update their contact information.
+Since the statute of limitation is important to assure legal certainty for registrars and gaining registrants the WG was mindful that an extension of the statute might have benefits in case of a disputed transfer.
+Since registrars are contractually obliged to contact registrants annually under the Whois Data Reminder Policy (WDRP), the WG noted that an extension of the statue of limitation from 6 months to 12 months might be desirable.
+This could mitigate multi-hop transfer problems by providing the losing registrant additional ‘reaction time’ to inquire with their registrar after they did not receive their annual reminder to update their contact information.
 At the same time, members of the Working Group felt that such an extension would not be unduly burdening legitimate transfers.
-The WG believes that extending the TDRP statute of limitations to 12 months will improve the odds that registrants will become aware of a fraudulent transfer when they miss their annual reminder email from the registrar.

 During the public comment period on the Initial Report, the Working Group received comments calling for an even longer extension of the statute of limitations.
-However, after discussing the issue in detail, the Group felt that the extension to 12 months is sufficient because it give enough time to registrants and registrars to notice an alleged non-compliant transfer – and initiate a TDRP.
-In addition, a 12-months period is also a compromise between extending the protection of registrars and registrants against non-compliant transfers and the need for legal certainty that transfers of domain names are no longer subject to future TDRPs.
+However, after further discussions the Group felt that the extension to 12 months is sufficient because it give enough time to registrants and registrars to notice an alleged non-compliant transfer – and initiate a TDRP.
+Moreover, a 12-months period is also a compromise between extending the protection of registrars and registrants against non-compliant transfers and the need for legal certainty that transfers of domain names are no longer subject to future TDRPs.

 It should also be noted that as part of the IRTP Part C PDP Working Group recommendations, a change of registrant, inter alia, requires that the ‘registrar places a lock on the domain to prevent Inter-Registrar transfers of the domain for 60 days, unless the Prior Registrant has opted out of this requirement after having received a standard notice as to the associated risks’ (see Step 5 of Recommendation #1).